Ivan Ceresnjes: Jewish community leader

 In recognition of his wartime humanitarian efforts, Ceresnjes was awarded the French Légion d'honneur in October 1994.
 He published his wartime memoirs in a 35-page monograph, Caught in the winds of war: Jews in the former Yugoslavia, in 1999.

 Work in Israel

-Ceresnjes made aliyah to Israel in 1996.
+Čerešnješ made aliyah to Israel in 1996.
 In 1997 he joined the Center for Jewish Art at the Hebrew University of Jerusalem as an architect-researcher.
 He is permanently engaged in the documentation of the Jewish architectural cultural heritage in the former Yugoslavia and other Eastern European countries, along with the mapping of Holocaust memorials and monuments.
 He also assists the United States Congressional Commission for Protecting and Preserving American Property Abroad, which was founded in 1985 to survey Jewish cemeteries, memorials and monuments, with a primary focus on Eastern Europe.